pockerman/qubit-notes/README.md

 ## How to

+- <a href="how_to/2025-08-29-apache-spark-series-2-hello-world.md">qubit-note: Apache Spark Series 2-Hello World</a>
+- <a href="how_to/2025-08-29-apache-spark-series-1-application-concepts.md">qubit-note: Apache Spark Series 1-Application concepts</a>
 - <a href="how_to/2025-08-27-build-local-mcp-server-and-client.md">qubit-note: Build a Local MCP Server & Client</a>
 - <a href="how_to/2025-05-10-handle-dynamic-pages-with-expressJS.md">qubit-note: Handle Dynamic Pages with ExpressJS</a>
 - <a href="how_to/2025-05-09-serving-images-with-expressJS.md">qubit-note: Serving Images With ExpressJS</a>